Why Am I Bad at DSA? It's Not Intelligence

 Then you hit a problem like LRU Cache.
 LRU Cache requires a hash map and a doubly linked list working together.
 Not side by side.
 Woven together.
 The hash map doesn't just store values.
 It stores pointers into the linked list so that a lookup can trigger a list reorder in O(1) time.
 The composition isn't obvious from understanding either component alone.

-This is what trips up most engineers.
-They don't lack knowledge of the individual parts.
-They lack the composition reasoning that connects those parts into something new.
+This is what trips you up.
+You don't lack knowledge of the individual parts.
+You lack the composition reasoning that connects those parts into something new.
 Typical DSA courses cover what each part does.
 They don't cover how to decide which ones to combine, or how to wire them together when a problem demands it.

 The result is a specific kind of frustration.
 You look at the solution afterward and think, "I knew all of these pieces."
 You did.
 The missing skill was never about the pieces.